Best Historic Stays: Island Hotel on Cedar Key

 The Island Hotel has just 10 guest rooms, and each one is totally unique.
 There are no TVs or phones, and every room still has the original wooden walls and floors.
 Guests can relax in the second-floor lobby and on the wraparound balcony with rocking chairs that overlook 2nd Street.

-I stayed in Room 35, which just so happens to be a favorite of Jimmy Buffett, and it’s easy to see why.
+I stayed in Room 35, which just so happens to have been a favorite of Jimmy Buffett, and it’s easy to see why.
 The walls are painted a soft pistachio green with pastel accents, and there’s a charming little vanity, wonderfully creaky wood floors, and windows that have views of the wraparound balcony.
 The bathroom was surprisingly spacious for a historic property, which felt like a rare treat.

 Dining and Drinking at the Island Hotel